-Now we’ve taken our electronic journal into print with a beautifully designed 216-page hardcover collection (7 1/4 by 9 1/4 inches), with an originally commissioned cover by painter Amy Crehore.
+We’ve taken our electronic journal into print with a beautifully designed 216-page hardcover collection (7 1/4 by 9 1/4 inches), with an originally commissioned cover by painter Amy Crehore.
 It features 28 of the stories that our subscribers and contributors told us meant the most to them, along with dozens of illustrations and photographs plus one new one.
-It is also available as an expanded, 302-page DRM-free ebook with nearly 40 features; the expanded edition can also be purchased as a black-and-white, print-on-demand paperback.
+It is also available as a free, expanded, 302-page DRM-free ebook with nearly 40 features; the expanded edition can also be purchased as a black-and-white, print-on-demand paperback.

 The hardcover edition is a bit luscious, taking advantage of moving from electrons to atoms.
 It has an embossed cloth cover with foil type and a dust jacket.
 We chose a heavy, slightly glossy stock to make the photos pop and the text crisp.
 It’s a delightful item to hold in your hands and read.
 The print-on-demand edition has a color cover and black-and-white interior, and is printed only when a copy is ordered in the closest location, reducing the shipping cost tremendously outside the United States.

 All the purchase options are at the top of this page.

 The hardcover and ebook Year One collection feature these stories:

 A Beacon of Hope by John Patrick Pullen.
 A dying city glows with optimism over its plan for a giant lava lamp.